Overview

 - Annotation-based custom tools that let you expose functions as tools to LLMs.
 For details, see Annotation-based tools.

-- Custom tools that are created using the advanced API and let you control tool parameters, metadata, execution logic, and how it is registered and invoked.
-For details, see Advanced implementation.
+- Custom tools that let you control tool parameters, metadata, execution logic, and how it is registered and invoked.
+For details, see Class-based tools.

 Tool registry